Rene1208/website/_talks/2023_Venice.md

 <div style="text-align: justify; text-justify: inter-word;">Collective action problems emerge when individual incentives and group interests are misaligned, as in the case of
-climate change1–5.
+climate change.
 Individuals facing collective action problems are often considered to have two options: contribute towards a public solution or free-ride.
 But they might also choose a third option of investing in a private solution such as local climate change adaptation6–8.
 Experimental research on the dynamics of collective action problems featuring private solutions has been conducted only in single-country contexts, thereby lacking generalisability.
 Here